 My two loved burying their plastic insects in a moon sand mound and then rescuing them with toy diggers… whatever floats their boat, right?!

-Very similar to above – a scooping and sensory play activity that shouldn’t be too messy (remember, state the rules of play first and stick to them!)
+Very similar to above – a scooping and sensory play activity that is virtually mess free.
+Remember, state the rules of play first and stick to them!

-You can take this one a bit further and tape some cardboard tubes to the side and add a funnel or too.
+You can take this one a bit further and tape some paper tubes to the side and add a funnel or too.